xkeshav/color-collector/demo-json-server/README.md

 # JSON Server DEMO

-a json-server but auto updated and folder based server
+a json-server but auto updated and folder based server in typescript

 ## How To start